nathmonoj/hapijs_api_poc/README.md

-# hapidev_api_poc
+# Hapi Js Api POC
-A POCto explore the hapidev framework
+> A POC to explore the hapi js framework and apis.
+The version1 supports usage of hapijs plugins, modules, routings, database interaction and crud operations via api endpoints.